How to Resize an Image on Mac: a Step-by-Step Guide

 • No resulting size estimate

-3. How to resize an image on the Photos app on Mac?
+3. How to Resize an Image on the Photos App on Mac?

 We’ve previously seen how difficult it was for older iOS versions to resize photos in the Photos app on an iPhone.
 If you’re an Apple user, you know that resizing photos on an iPhone using the Photos app can be done by cropping it.